Prepositions - Definition, Use & Examples, Worksheet

 1. Introduction

 Imagine a world without directions or relationships between things – it would be quite chaotic!
 Thankfully, prepositions come to our rescue as the guiding stars of language.
 These little words act like bridges, helping us understand the position, location, and connections between objects and ideas.
-In this friendly exploration of prepositions, we will uncover their purpose, usage, and how they lead us to a clear understanding of the world around us.

 2. What Are Prepositions?

 Prepositions are essential words that help us indicate the relationship between nouns (people, places, things, or ideas) and other words in a sentence.
 They give us vital information about where something is located, its direction, or how it relates to other elements in the sentence.
-Preposition is a concept which we have to understand.
-This concept is abstract.
-Prepositions are very essential and are used in multiple ways.

 Let's look at some examples of prepositions to see how they work: